kruthickroshan99/PRODIGY_FS_04/README.md

    - Start private conversations with other users
    - Share files, react to messages, and enjoy real-time communication

+## Default Credentials

+For testing purposes, use these default credentials:

+**Admin Account:**
+- User Name : admin
+  use this to join the chat

 ## Screenshots

 ### Authentication Screen